-Yoga for sports
+Yoga for Sports

 Yoga is the ONLY system that looks at the body as a WHOLE.
 When there are areas of tightness in the body it causes blockages, energy (oxygen/nutrients/hormones etc) is restricted creating a malfunction.
 If these systems are not in harmony then stress is built up in the body, making the body and all its systems (muscular, skeletal, cardiovascular, immune, endocrine, digestive and nervous), unable to function at their prime optimum.

-6) Knees - strengthening the surrounding muscles and tendons for protection, increasing lubrication to the joints, preventing injury.
+Strengthening the surrounding muscles and tendons for protection, increasing lubrication to the joints, preventing injury.

-7) Agility - Yoga builds flexibility and strengthens muscles, tendons and joints making them less susceptible to injury.
+Yoga builds flexibility and strengthens muscles, tendons and joints making them less susceptible to injury.
 If an injury does occur yoga brings an increased recovery rate, getting you back out at the sport you love quicker.

-9) Mental Focus - it’s all very well being fit but without focus it can all go horribly wrong, yoga promotes a focused and positive frame of mind and teaches skills in training the mind to ‘being in the moment’ (bringing focus onto the sport in hand).
+Yoga promotes a focused and positive frame of mind and teaches skills in training the mind to ‘being in the moment’ (bringing focus onto the sport in hand).

-Try Yoga Junky™ and 'Get Addicted'.
+Try Yoga Junky™ and ‘Get Addicted’